Public-Domain-Laboratories/Operating_System/System/Directory/Tree/Read_Directory_File_Obtain_Paths.md

 Only use lower level functions of D langauge.
 Higher level functions might be poluted with additional unecessary functionality.
 Or could provide with instability if source code is edited by less knowledgeable programmers.

+Maybe a simple cd and readdir of C language might be enough.
+But the same possibly already implemented in D Language library and should be reused.